Supersymmetric Derived Stacks: Bi-graded derived algebraic stacks

-Our aim at this point is to define a model category of prestacks $\Mhat$, obtained as a graded left Bousfield localization of $\sPrZtwo(M)$ along $\{h_u \, | \, u \in W(M) \}$ where $h:M \rarr \PrZtwo(M) \hookrightarrow \sPrZtwo(M)$ is the graded Yoneda embedding.
-In other terms we localize each individual $\sPr(\uM)$, i.e. we do a component-wise Bousfield localization.
-Then $\Ho(\Mhat)$ is identified with the subcategory of $\Ho(\sPrZtwo(M))$ that consists of presheaves that preserve weak equivalences componentwise. $\Mhat$ is a graded simplicial model category and we denote by $\RuHom \in \Ho(\Sd)$ its derived hom.
-From there we define a model category $\Mtet$ of stacks on $(M, \acute{e}t.)$, left graded Bousfield localization of $\Mhat$ along homotopy \'{e}tale-hypercovers.
-We obtain a pair of adjoint Quillen functors: \beq id: \Mhat: \rightleftarrows \Mtet: id \nonumber \eeq giving rise to: \beq a = \mathbb{L}id: \Ho(\Mhat) \rightleftarrows \Ho(\Mtet): \mathbb{R}id = j \nonumber \eeq we finally define a graded stack on $(\kDsAff, \tet)$ to be an object of $\sPrZtwo(M)$ whose image in $\Ho(\Mhat)$ is in the essential image of the functor $j$, exactly in the same way that derived stacks were defined in \cite{TV2}.\\
+Our aim at this point is to define a model category of prestacks $\Mhat$, obtained as a bi-graded left Bousfield localization of $\sPrZtwosqu(M)$ along $\{h_u \, | \, u \in W(M) \}$ where $h:M \rarr \PrZtwo(M) \hookrightarrow \sPrZtwosqu(M)$ is the bi-graded Yoneda embedding.
+In other terms we localize each individual $\sPr(\uM)$, i.e. we do an entry-wise Bousfield localization.
+Then $\Ho(\Mhat)$ is identified with the subcategory of $\Ho(\sPrZtwosqu(M))$ that consists of presheaves that preserve weak equivalences entry-wise. $\Mhat$ is a bi-graded simplicial model category since $\sPr(\uM)^{\wedge} = \sPr(\kDAff)^{\wedge}$ is a simplicial model category from \cite{TV}, and we denote by $\RuHom \in \Ho(\Sstdot)$ its derived hom.
+From there we define a model category $\Mtet$ of stacks on $(M, \acute{e}t.)$, left bi-graded Bousfield localization of $\Mhat$ along homotopy \'{e}tale-hypercovers.
+We obtain a pair of adjoint Quillen functors: \beq id: \Mhat \rightleftarrows \Mtet: id \nonumber \eeq giving rise to: \beq a = \mathbb{L}id: \Ho(\Mhat) \rightleftarrows \Ho(\Mtet): \mathbb{R}id = j \nonumber \eeq we finally define a bi-graded stack on $(\kDsAff_*, \tet)$ to be an object of $\sPrZtwosqu(M)$ whose image in $\Ho(\Mhat)$ is in the essential image of the functor $j$, exactly in the same way that derived stacks were defined in \cite{TV4}.\\